Bigsemus/test-shop/README.md

 Greetings!

-The application is workable, although by the end
+The application is workable.
-I realized what needed to be implemented on realTime database.
-I implemented it on localstorage and give it away so as not to delay it over time, but I can of course redo it.

-However, I sent the data in the firebus.
+I implemented items data on the localstorage, and sent the order data to the firebase.

 Thank you for your attention)